Nana Plaza 2020 Update

 NANA PLAZA GOES UP TO ANOTHER LEVEL

 New lifts (elevators) have been installed on both sides of Nana Plaza.
 Also, there is an escalator on the right-hand side next to the Buddhist Shrine.
 The entrance to Nana Plaza remains clear of all motorbikes.
 Following the tragic Santika Club fire in Bangkok, people are more fire safety conscious and rightly so.

 BUTT OUT!
-The majority of the go-go bars in Nana Plaza are strictly “NO SMOKING” which includes the four Rainbow Go-Go Bars.
+The majority of the go-go bars in Nana Plaza are strictly “NO SMOKING” which includes the Rainbow Go-Go Bars.
 The nights of constantly smoke-filled bars appear to be banished forever.
 However, there are still some go-go bars that allow smoking.
 Ask around and you will soon find out.

 CALLING ALL SMOKERS

 Note that you can smoke in Lucky Lukes Bar and in a few of the go-go bars in Nana Plaza.
 However, you are usually asked to go outside.
-I think this helps chain-smokers cut down on the amount of cigarettes, and it does not upset the non-smokers.
+I think this helps chain-smokers cut down on the number of cigarettes, and it does not upset the non-smokers.